Dynamic Delivery Statistics

 - Sorting the report

 The Dynamic Delivery statistics page provides insight into recent delivery activity in GreenArrow Engine.
-You may use it to view the performance of IP addresses, throttling rules, or results for specific domain names.
+You may use it to view the performance of IP addresses, relay servers, throttling rules, or results for specific domain names.

 The controls in the screen shown below allow you to specify a specific focus.
 For example: